ehrscape/R-project/RunneR-walkthrough.md

 ## Activity based calorie burn calculation

 The function `cb_activity` estimates the amount of calories that you burn while running based on the MET (Metabolic Equivalent) data for the running activities from ["The Compendium of Physical Activities Tracking Guide" by B. E. Ainsworth](https://sites.google.com/site/compendiumofphysicalactivities/Activity-Categories/running).
 This table associates MET value associated with individual activities.
 A MET value represents the ratio of energy (i.e. calories) required to perform a particular activity relative to your BMR (Basal Metabolic Rate over 24 hours), where BMR is the amount of energy required to simply sit or lie quietly (while not digesting any food).
 The MET values for running are determined directly from the running speed and they are entered into a formula that estimates the calorie burn by multiplying the MET value for the running activity by the duration time of the activity and by the calculated BMR.
-Estimation of BMR is based on the widely used and accepted Harris-Benedict equations^[Harris J.A. and Benedict F.G.
+Estimation of BMR is based on the widely used and accepted Harris-Benedict equations [*Harris J.A. and Benedict F.G.
 A Biometric Study of Human Basal Metabolism.
-Proc Natl Acad Sci U S A. 1918 December; 4(12): 370â€“373.].
+Proc Natl Acad Sci U S A. 1918 December; 4(12): 370-373.*].
 The equation for calorie calculation is

 ![Activity based calorie burn equation](./figures/Equations/ActivityCB_equation.png)

-where T is the duration of the exercise in hours (BMR and MET factors were already explained).
+where *T* is the duration of the exercise in hours (BMR and MET factors were already explained).
 This equation provides gross calorie burn estimate.
 To convert this value to net calorie burn estimate, we need to substract the resting metabolic rate calorie burn (RMRCB) which is calculated by

 ![Resting metabolic rate calorie burn equation](./figures/Equations/RMRCB_equation.png)

 The function is called with

 ```r
 ## activity_cal_burn <- cb_activity(gender = "male", age = 41, m = 80, h = 180, gpsHR)